 • Model re-specification:

-• Replace highly correlated regressors with linear combination(s) of them.
+• Replace highly correlated regressors with less correlated linear combination(s) of them.
 For example, two related variables, \(x_1\) and \(x_2\) can be replaced without any loss of information by replacing them with their sum and difference, \(z_1 = x_1 + x_2\) and \(z_2 = x_1 - x_2\).
-For example, in a dataset on fitness, we may have correlated predictors of resting pulse rate and pulse rate while running.
+For instance, in a dataset on fitness, we may have correlated predictors of resting pulse rate and pulse rate while running.
 Transforming these to average pulse rate and their difference gives new variables which are interpretable and less correlated.

 • Statistical remedies: